Both 401(k) and profit sharing plans are employer-sponsored retirement plans.

 Yes, profit-sharing plans will help reduce your company’s and employees’ tax bills.
 Contributions and earnings generally aren’t included in federal or state income tax until they’re distributed.
 The opportunity to take a tax deduction for a profit-sharing plan contribution can be a significant benefit for growing companies.
 Using a profit-sharing plan to reduce the company’s income can save significant tax dollars for small business owners.

 Adding a profit-sharing contribution allows the company to make larger contributions to an employee’s retirement plan account when compared to a 401(k) plan, which is limited by caps on employee elective deferrals.
-With a profit-sharing contribution, the employer controls the amount it contributes, but has the flexibility to contribute up to the full amount permitted by law for the year ($61,000 in total contributions in 2022).
+With a profit-sharing contribution, the employer controls the amount it contributes, but has the flexibility to contribute up to the full amount permitted by the IRS for the year.

 Should I offer a profit-sharing plan to my employees?